 Despite this, huge numbers of us don’t have a will in place.
 Previous studies from financial business Canada Life has suggested that more than 60% of adults in the UK don’t have a will, which works out to around 31 million people.

 Getting a will in place is not exactly a fun thought.
 After all, none of us really want to think about what will happen after we die.
 However, it’s can provide some real help to your loved ones, as well as ensure you don’t pay more tax than you have to, while if you time it right you can have it written for free.

 Why you need to make a will

 Making a will is your chance to say how you want your worldly goods, like your home, savings and personal items, shared out once you’re gone.
-You can include funeral wishes along with other special requests, say leaving individual items to certain people or saying who you’d like to look after your pets.
+You can include funeral wishes along with other special requests, say leaving individual items to certain people or saying who you’d like to look after your children and even your pets.

 When you should pay for making a will

 Charity will schemes are usually aimed at those wanting a basic will, which typically means leaving everything to your immediate family.

 If you’ve got more complex affairs, say you’re remarried with children from a first marriage who you want to benefit, have a second home abroad, own a business, or need tax planning advice, you may be charged a fee for this.

 If this is the case you’ll be told about this at your appointment or you may need to book an appointment outside the charity scheme.